jan-revay/initPC/CommonInitScripts/WiFi_router.md

     1. 5G Advanced Network Settings:
         1. (recommended - OPTIONAL) Turn off "Band Steering" on 5 GHz WiFi. <https://www.devolo.global/glossary/band-steering>
         1. Set the 5GHz **"channel" to fixed 100** (see: <https://en.wikipedia.org/wiki/List_of_WLAN_channels>) if it is not interfering with a neighbor's WiFI (use Android WiFi analysis tools to investigate).
-            1. Note1: Channel 100 is a good choice because it has fewer devices on it as lower channels do and it has enough space for a continuous 80MHz resp.
-160 MHz channel width.
+            1. Note1: Channel 100 is a good choice because it has fewer devices on it as lower channels do and it has enough space for a continuous 80MHz channel width.
 European weather radars are on channels 120 - 130 <https://www.shmu.sk/sk/?page=2037>, hence the full 160 MHz channel width might be problematic, but 80 MHz width fits well without interfering.
             1. Note2: Due to frequency regulation, it takes around 12 minutes until the Wi-Fi network is available after the router is restarted (because channel 100 and channels around it use the DFS algorithm https://en.wikipedia.org/wiki/Dynamic_frequency_selection).
             1. <https://www.reddit.com/r/HomeNetworking/comments/18zoroy/best_of_dfs_channels/>
             1. Us this app to check whether the channel 100 is +- free: <https://github.com/jan-revay/initPC/blob/devel/CommonInitScripts/WiFi_router.md>